am-eric/Film-Analysis/README.md

 - **rt_movie_info**: Movie information from Rotten Tomatoes.
 - **rt_reviews**: Reviews and ratings for movies from Rotten Tomatoes.

-### Visualizations
+#### Visualizations

-#### 1. Seasonal and Monthly Trends
+##### 1. Seasonal and Monthly Trends
 ![Seasonal Trends](https://github.com/am-eric/Film-Analysis/blob/v-notebook/worlwide_gross_seasons.png)
 *Description*: This visualization shows how movie releases and their success vary by season and month.
 The plot highlights peaks during the summer and holiday seasons, indicating these periods are crucial for box office success.

-#### 2. Budget Analysis
+##### 2. Budget Analysis
 ![Budget Analysis](https://github.com/am-eric/Film-Analysis/blob/v-notebook/budget_ranges.png)
 *Description*: This chart investigates the performance of films in different budget ranges.
-It reveals that mid to high-budget films generally perform better at the box office, though some low-budget films can also be highly profitable.
+It reveals that mid to high-budget films generally perform better at the box office, though some low-budget films can also be profitable.

-#### 3. Genre Analysis (Ratings)
+##### 3. Genre Analysis (Ratings)
 ![Genre Ratings](https://github.com/am-eric/Film-Analysis/blob/v-notebook/genre_rating.png)
-*Description*: This graph identifies the genres that are highly rated by audiences and critics.
+*Description*: This graph identifies the genres that are highly rated by audiences and critics.News Documentary and Biography are the highly rated film genres.

-#### 4. Genre Analysis (ROI)
+##### 4. Genre Analysis (ROI)
 ![Genre ROI](https://github.com/am-eric/Film-Analysis/blob/v-notebook/genre_roi.png)
-*Description*: This graph identifies the genres with the highest ROI, highlighting the financial success of different genres.
+*Description*: This graph identifies the genres with the highest ROI, highlighting the financial success of different genres with musical films having the highest return on investment.

 ## Conclusion

-### Summary of Conclusions
+#### Summary of Conclusions
 1. **Seasonal Trends**: Movies released during the summer and holiday seasons tend to perform better at the box office.
 2. **Budget Ranges**: Mid to high-budget films generally have better box office returns, but some low-budget films can also be highly profitable.
 3. **Genre Success**: Action and adventure genres are highly rated and provide significant ROI, while dramas often receive critical acclaim.